Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: ABSOLUTELY NOT.

 Like you, I despise high-pressure sales people and tactics.
 You have my personal assurance that I will never pressure or obligate you to do anything.
 I am here to provide real estate advice and hopefully earn your business.
 I won't bull**it you and I won't won't promise something I can't deliver.
-As a Denver, Colorado Real Estate Agent / Realtor, I subscribe to a strict code of ethics.
+As a Denver, Colorado Real Estate Agent / Realtor, I subscribe to a strict Code of Ethics.

 Who should I call with questions?